 How to Become a Foster Parent in Manitoba

 Most people who call a foster care agency in Manitoba are surprised to learn they've called the wrong one.
-Manitoba has 28 legally distinct mandated agencies organized under four separate Authorities — and the agency you contact first determines which system you'll navigate, which training you'll attend, and how long your wait for a placement might be.
+Manitoba has approximately 28 legally distinct mandated agencies organized under four separate Authorities — and the agency you contact first determines which system you'll navigate, which training you'll attend, and how long your wait for a placement might be.
 Before anything else, you need to know which door to knock on.

 That said, the core licensing process is consistent across the province.
 Here is what to expect from inquiry to your first placement, with realistic timelines and the specific requirements Manitoba imposes that other provinces don't.